Lebanon's speaker calls first parliament session in months

-BEIRUT, Nov 4 (Reuters) - Lebanon’s parliament speaker on Wednesday called parliament to convene next week in the first attempt for months to bring deeply divided politicians together to pass laws vital to keeping the paralysed state afloat.
+BEIRUT (Reuters) - Lebanon’s parliament speaker on Wednesday called parliament to convene next week in the first attempt for months to bring deeply divided politicians together to pass laws vital to keeping the paralyzed state afloat.

 Lebanese politicians, bitterly divided by their own rivalries and wider conflict in the region, have been unable to take even basic decisions, including where to dump the country’s rubbish.
 The paralysis of government was laid bare again in recent days when the government failed to pay the army on time.